magnusrodseth/magnusrodseth/README.md

 🎓 &nbsp; Studying Computer Science (MSc) at Norwegian University of Science and Technology.
 Read more about it [here](https://www.ntnu.no/studier/msit).

+👨‍💻 &nbsp; Working as Chief Technology Officer (CTO) at [Junior Consulting](https://www.jrc.no/), Norway's largest student-led consultancy firm.
+Junior Consulting offers technology solutions, strategic advice, and cutting-edge design services to our clients at an affordable price.

-🌱 &nbsp; Learning more about data-driven software development, AI, embeddings, edge runtime, web streaming, and building a SaaS.
+🌱 &nbsp; Learning more about data-driven software development, AI, edge runtime, web streaming, and building a SaaS.

 <h2> 🤝 &nbsp; Connect with Me </h2>